menucha-de/shared/ui/projects/mica-shared/README.md

-# Shared Components for all HARTING MICA UIs
+# Shared Components for UIs

 ## Installation